learn-co-curriculum/js-basics-intro-to-javascript-readme/README.md

 features common to most standard programming languages like PHP, Java, C, Python and Ruby.
 JavaScript began to address those concerns in 2015 with the unveiling of _ES6_ or _ES2015_, the sixth version of JavaScript.
-Since then, they have released updates every year, including _ES2016_ and _ES201_, both of which have brought additional modern features into the language.
+Since then, they have released updates every year, including _ES2016_ and _ES2017_, both of which have brought additional modern features into the language.

-## Complilation and JavaScript
+## Compilation and JavaScript

 The name _JavaScript_ was chosen as a marketing ploy: the _Java_ language was all the rage in 1995.
 The two languages share very little in common.
 Some JS